(605) 995-3083 [fax]

 *Institutional charges are tuition and fees only.

 Students must complete an Enrollment Termination Form and submit it to the Center for Student Success in order to terminate enrollment.
 Failure to do so may result in no refund or a reduced amount.
 Any repayments to a Title IV program will be deducted from the refund.
-Refunds will be made to the party that paid the institutional charges within 30 days of the student’s date of official withdrawal or 30 days from the date that the Institute determines that the student is no longer enrolled at MTI.
+Refunds will be made to the party that paid the institutional charges within 30 days of the student’s date of official withdrawal or 30 days from the date that the Institute determines that the student is no longer enrolled at Mitchell Tech.